joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 min(H_original, 8 X H_bitstring): 2.387470
 ```

-The last value gives you an upper bound for the min entropy per time delta.
+The last value gives you an upper bound for the min entropy per time
-That means for one time delta the given number of entropy in bits is
+delta.
+That means for one time delta the given number of entropy in
-expected to be less than this value on average.
+bits is expected to be less than this value on average.

-The Jitter RNG heuristic presumes 1/`osr` bit of entropy per
+The Jitter RNG heuristic presumes 1/`osr` bit of entropy per time
-time delta.
-This implies that the measurement must show that *at least* 1/`osr` bit
+delta.
+This implies that the measurement must show that *at least*
-of entropy is present.
-In the example above, the measurement shows that
+1/`osr` bit of entropy is present.
+In the example above, the measurement
-as much as 2.3 bits of entropy is present which implies that the available amount of
+shows that as much as 2.3 bits of entropy is present which implies that
-entropy may be more than what the Jitter RNG heuristic applies.
+the available amount of entropy may be more than what the Jitter RNG
+heuristic applies.

-In more formal validation settings, it is necessary to separately estimate a
+In more formal validation settings, it is necessary to separately estimate
-heuristic lower bound for the entropy.
+a heuristic lower bound for the entropy.

 # Approach to Justify a Particular Heuristic Entropy Estimate

-In general, it is difficult to produce a stochastic model for non-physical noise
+In general, it is difficult to produce a stochastic model for non-physical
-sources that apply across different hardware.
-In this section, we present an
+noise sources that applies across different hardware.
+In this section,
-approach for generating a technical (heuristic) argument for why this noise
+we present an approach for generating a technical (heuristic) argument
-source can support a stated entropy rate on particular hardware.
+for why this noise source can support a stated entropy rate on particular
+hardware.

-One can characterize an IID noise source using only an adequately detailed histogram,
+One can characterize an IID noise source using only an adequately detailed
-as the min entropy of such a source established by the symbol probabilities viewed in
+histogram, as the min entropy of such a source is established by the
-isolation.
-For a non-IID noise source, this yields only an upper bound for the min
+symbol probabilities viewed in isolation.
+For a non-IID noise source,
+this yields only an upper bound for the min entropy.
+This occurs because
-entropy.
-This occurs because non-IID sources have statistical memory, that is there is
+non-IID sources have statistical memory: that is, there is an internal
-internal state that induces relationships between the current output and some number of
+state that induces relationships between the current output and some
-past outputs.
-The statistical memory “depth” is the number of symbols that have a significant
+number of past outputs.
+The statistical memory “depth” is the number
-interrelationship.
+of symbols that have a significant interrelationship.

 The approach here has essentially three steps.
 1. The distribution of timings is examined for a variety of memory